SinekaV/NetXD_demo/README.md

 # NetXD_demo
-This is for new comers to git
+This is for the new comers to git